- Select your month

 - Manchester International (MAN)

-Temp on Avg for August in Manchester20.6 °C
+Temp on Avg for October in Manchester13.9 °C

-Rainfall on Average for August in Manchester68.9 mm
+Rainfall on Average for October in Manchester87.6 mm

 Manchester is the king of the cities in the north-west of England, famous for its industrial and musical heritage.
 Grand railway stations, glass museums and Neo-gothic libraries decorate the city centre.
 Meanwhile, urban parks and botanical gardens offer a splash of green.
 All this reels in over 1 million visitors a year, placing Manchester in the top 3 most-visited cities in the UK.